-Float Battery Charger
+Original Float Battery Charger Option

-A float-charge battery charger (Figure 2-15) regulates its charge voltage to continuously charge without damage to the battery.
-As the battery approaches full charge, the charging current automatically tapers to zero amperes or to steadystate load on the battery.
+A float-charge battery charger regulates its charge voltage to continuously charge without damage to the battery.
+As the battery approaches full charge, the charging current automatically tapers to zero amperes or to steady-state load on the battery.

-Two chargers are available.
+Two chargers were available (Figure 2-18).
 One battery charger is rated for 10 amperes at 12 or 24 VDC.
 The other battery charger is rated for 2 amperes at 12 or 24 VDC.